Two women with wine glass

 Benjamin Bridge winemakers Erin Carroll and Alexis Moore.
 Photography, Aly Ambler

-Wine in Nova Scotia has its own unique appellation
+Wine in Nova Scotia has its own appellation called Tidal Bay

 It all starts with terroir.
 In 2012, Nova Scotia’s unique Tidal Bay appellation was designated.
 It allowed winemakers to produce their own version of this branded, low-alcohol white wine using specific grapes.
 At least 51 percent of any Tidal Bay must include a blend of L’Acadie Blanc, Seyval Blanc, Vidal and Geisenheim 318, while the remaining 49 percent can be made up of any combination of Riesling, Chardonnay, Pinot Gris and others.
 Crisp and tangy with a taste of the sea, Tidal Bay is helping put the province on the radar of wine lovers across the globe.
 “There has been no shortage of times where I have heard people say, ‘This tastes like the ocean in a glass.’
 That never gets old,” says Geena Luckett, co-owner of Luckett Vineyards, which bottles and sells its own Tidal Bay.